iCliniq Logo

 I understand your concern.

-Let me give you basic facts about PCOD (polycystic ovarian disease).
-This is a congenital condition, I mean it is a genetically programmed condition, you get it from your parents.
-When you suddenly put on weight, this cholesterol is converted into estrogen hormone.
-In your body too when fat, which is a store for tomorrow, is more than normal, this is converted to the hormone which tips the balance between FSH (from the brain) and the ovarian hormone.
-FSH (follicle-stimulating hormone) as the name suggests stimulates the follicle from the ovary, but once the follicle is big enough to ovulate, the FSH is suppressed by the same estrogen hormone from the ovary.
-But when the same estrogen hormone is coming from fat, the brain is confused and follicle growth stops early at a smaller follicle size and will not rupture, next scan you will see all these follicles as polycystic ovaries.
-This is usually associated with obesity, irregular cycles, no periods for a few months, and later heavy periods with clots and fleshy masses, spotting on and off, thyroid abnormality, and prolactin problems indirectly.
+FSH (follicle-stimulating hormone), as the name suggests, stimulates the follicle from the ovary, but once the follicle is big enough to ovulate, the FSH is suppressed by the same estrogen hormone from the ovary.
+But when the same estrogen hormone is coming from fat, the brain is confused, and follicle growth stops early at a smaller follicle size and will not rupture, next scan you will see all these follicles as polycystic ovaries.

 You develop that extra pad of fat around the mid-segment of the body, especially the waist, thigh, and breasts, with no fat beyond the elbow and knees.
 Excessive body hair growth, hair fall, a dark shade over the lower half of the face, acne, oily face skin, black skin over the back of the neck, inner thighs, and under the surface of the breast.
-May have a family history of diabetes, especially father or his family.
-This will not allow ovulation to occur at any time and so you cannot get pregnant, till treated.
+May have a family history of diabetes, especially the father or his family.
+This will not allow ovulation to occur at any time, and so you cannot get pregnant till treated.
 It also increases your chances of early pregnancy abortions.
 But this has a solution.

 To reduce weight -

-1. Avoid junk food, fast foods, and red meat, reduce snacks in between meals, never overeat, and eat a lot of raw fruits and vegetables.
+1. Avoid junk food, fast food, and red meat, reduce snacks in between meals, never overeat, and eat a lot of raw fruits and vegetables.
 Cooking will break their fibers (fibers will reduce cholesterol).

 4. Give exercise to those parts of the body where you feel the fat is more.
 So any exercise of your choice can be done.

-Hope I have been of help to you, do write back if any more queries.
+Hope I have been of help to you.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!